cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

 #### Write the test

-This method is a test to check if the method `CPDateFormatter -stringFromDate` works as expected with a specific environement.
+This method is a test to check if the method `CPDateFormatter -stringFromDate` works as expected with a specific environment.

     :::objj
     - (void)testStringFromDateDateFullStyleTimeFullStyle